geoblink/design-system/src/elements/GeoChart/GeoChartAxis.md

 ### Multiline ticks

-Sometimes the text is long enough to fit nicely in multilple lines.
+Sometimes the text is long enough to fit nicely in multiple lines.
 Even if the text is going to be displayed in a single line, you might be interested in adding additional CSS classes to further customize the text.